Nail-F/FileManagerCom/README.md

 copy files or folders,
-rename (move) the folder and file deleting folders (recursive) and files to create the folder and file (a text file with the text: «!
-Created file from FileManagerCOM») display the list of folders and files in the specified directory
+rename (move) the folder and file deleting folders (recursive) and files to create the folder and file (a text file with the text: «Created file from FileManagerCOM») display the list of folders and files in the specified directory

 Procedure: